murillodigital/murillodigital/content/tech_talk/treat_your_org_as_software.md

 ---
 # Thinking in terms of systems and cycles

-Building and evolving a technical organization has components of both science and art.
+Building and evolving an organization has components of both science and art.
 This description is not unusual when talking about people, and even more so when talking about systems made up of humans.

 Humans are quite complex, and none of us came with an instruction manual.
 The dynamics of human interaction happen at many levels, and to drive people in harmony towards a common objective requires tremendous effort and a bit of magic.